PRO-2684/pURLfy/README.md

 > [!NOTE]
 > Do you know that the name "pURLfy" is a combination of "purify" and "URL"?
 It can be pronounced as `pjuɑrelfaɪ`.

-## 🪄 Functionalities
+## 🪄 Features

-Purify URL: Remove redundant tracking parameters, skip redirecting pages, and extract the link that really matters.
+Usually, pURLfy is used for purifying URL, including removing redundant tracking parameters, skipping redirecting pages, and extracting the link that really matters.
+However, pURLfy is not limited to this.
+It is actually a powerful rule-based tool for transforming URLs, and example use cases include replacing the domain name and redirecting to an alternative of the given URL etc. It features:

 - ⚡ Fast: Purify URLs quickly and efficiently.
 - 🪶 Lightweight: Zero-dependency; Minified script less than 4kb.